farscapian/lnplay.live/README.md

 The backend consists of the following efforts:

-## Infrastructure (REQUIRED)
+## Infrastructure (REQUIRED) - aka 'cluster'

-Before the hackathon, a LXD cluster providing compute, memory, and storage will be provisioned and accessible at `backend.lnplay.live:8443` [LXD API](https://documentation.ubuntu.com/lxd/en/latest/search/?q=API&check_keywords=yes&area=default) (access is IP white-listed).
+A LXD cluster providing compute, memory, and storage is accessible at `lxdrmt00.lnplay.live:8443` [LXD API](https://documentation.ubuntu.com/lxd/en/latest/search/?q=API&check_keywords=yes&area=default) (access is IP white-listed).
 The LXC client in the provisioning plugin accesses this service to create projects, provision VMs, and deploy [`lnplay`](https://github.com/farscapian/lnplay/tree/tabconf).

-This should be in place BEFORE the hackathon.
+STATUS: PARTIALLY COMPLETED (service endpoint is in place, but cluster is one host at the moment)

 ## CLN Provisioning Plugin (REQUIRED)